 - Juice of one lemon

-- 2 tbsp chopped fresh basil, packed
+- 2 tablespoon chopped fresh basil, packed

 - Add all ingredients except the chickpea liquid and the basil to a food processor and process until mixture is relatively smooth.